yashikapatil27/Unsupervised-Learning-on-Chicago-Crime-Dataset/README.md

 # **Chicago Crime Data Clustering**

-This project analyzes Chicago crime data from the Chicago Data Portal to identify patterns and trends using unsupervised clustering techniques.
-By using methods like K-Modes and Spectral Clustering, the aim is to uncover natural clusters in the dataset and identify contributing features.
-The dataset consists of million records with 21 categorical features, where 100k datapoints are used in this project.
+This project analyzes crime data from the **Chicago Data Portal** to identify patterns and trends using unsupervised clustering techniques.
+By employing methods such as **K-Modes** and **Spectral Clustering**, the objective is to uncover natural clusters in the dataset and understand the key features contributing to them.
+The dataset originally contains millions of records across 21 categorical features, of which 100,000 data points are utilized in this project for analysis.

 ---